 Some consumer groups have voiced privacy concerns and are highlighting the threat of overreach by energy suppliers.
 The technology could make it possible for your supplier to 'reach' into your meter and control the amount of energy you consume, or even to disconnect the supply without visiting your home.
 This could be done in the case of an unresolved billing dispute, or as a preventive measure to protect against blackouts should there be an issue with the energy supply in your area.

 While the government is supporting the rollout of smart meters, its initial enthusiasm has also cooled somewhat.
 There are strong concerns that the widespread adoption of smart energy meters might open the UK energy grid up to cyber-attacks, which would not be a laughing matter at all.
 It is quite conceivable that a hostile government or criminal organisation could attempt to paralyse the UK by shutting down its meters!
 This security concern in particular is one of the main reasons for the long delay in the rollout of smart meters.

 It is also the case that not all energy tariffs are compatible with smart meters so if you are a savvy shopper who switches regularly, then you might find that your swish new smart meter that came with your last switch has become dumb- and you'll be back to providing meter readings the old-fashioned way.
 Still - you should be able to switch regardless because having a smart meter in your property does not tie you to any particular energy supplier.

 How can I get a smart meter?

 Contact your current supplier who will be able to tell you when they are installing these in your area.
-Alternatively, shop around using our switching tool now.
+Alternatively, shop around using our energy comparison tool now.
 There are some tariffs that come with free smart meter installation, so you could be enjoying your new meter, and cheaper gas and electricity bills within 6-8 weeks.